 Double (Mega Man X4)

-Through the majority of X’s (the upgraded Mega Man) campaign in Mega Man X4, Double is your closest ally.
+In X’s (the upgraded Mega Man) campaign in Mega Man X4, Double is your closest ally.
 As your operator, he gives you details on the locales you’re heading to and information on upcoming bosses, and it seems like he would genuinely do anything to aid you on your missions.
 While none of that is truly memorable, Double earns himself a spot on my list because of his role in, and the fallout of, one particular cutscene that was equal parts surprising and dark (especially considering the game is rated “E for everyone”).
 He may look goofy and have some pretty stilted voice acting, but Double still managed to make a big impact on eight-year-old me.

 Here’s the cutscene in case you’re wondering what it entails: SPOILERS